cibseven/cibseven/engine-plugins/identity-scim/README.md

 ## Features

 - Query users and groups from SCIM 2.0 servers
+- Basic functionality for creating/deleting users and groups (useful in a test environment)
 - Support for multiple authentication methods:
   - Bearer Token
   - Basic Authentication